kindone/text-versioncontrol/README.md

 	```

 	![Image of rebasing](./doc/rebase.png)
-	* Unlike merging, rebasing forces new set of changes to be first applied on the base revision, followed by existing changes in the history since the base revision, transformed.
+	* Unlike merging, rebasing forces new set of changes to be first applied on the base revision, followed by existing changes (transformed) in the history since the base revision.
 Beware rebasing replaces changes already recorded in the history.

-### Content, changes, and revisions
+### Revisions, snapshots, and changes

 ![Image of revision relationship](./doc/change.png)